aws/s2n-tls/docs/USAGE-GUIDE.md

 The OCSP stapling information will be automatically validated if the underlying libcrypto supports OCSP validation. `s2n_config_set_check_stapled_ocsp_response()` can be called with "0" to turn this off.
 Call `s2n_connection_get_ocsp_response()` to retrieve the received OCSP stapling information for manual verification.

-### CRL Validation
+#### CRL Validation

+> Note: the CRL validation feature in s2n-tls is currently considered unstable, meaning the CRL APIs are subject to change in a future release.
+To access the CRL APIs, include `api/unstable/crl.h`.

 Certificate Revocation Lists (CRLs) are lists of issued, unexpired certificates that have been revoked by the CA. CAs publish updated versions of these lists periodically.
-A peer wishing to verify a certificate can obtain a CRL from the CA, validate the CRL to make sure it was issued by the CA, and check to ensure the given certificate’s serial number is not contained in the list, and thus has not been revoked by the CA.
+A peer wishing to verify a certificate can obtain a CRL from the CA, validate the CRL, and check to ensure the given certificate’s serial number is not contained in the list, and thus has not been revoked by the CA.

-To enable CRL validation in s2n-tls, the s2n CRL lookup callback must be implemented via `s2n_config_set_crl_lookup_callback()`.
-This callback is triggered once for each certificate received in the handshake.
-The received certificate's issuer hash can be retrieved in the callback via `s2n_crl_lookup_get_cert_issuer_hash()`.
-The issuer hash can be used to find the correct CRL for the given certificate.
+The s2n CRL lookup callback must be implemented and set via `s2n_config_set_crl_lookup_cb()` to enable CRL validation in s2n-tls.
+This callback will be triggered once for each certificate in the peer's certificate chain.

-The s2n CRL lookup callback expects a CRL to be returned via `s2n_crl_lookup_set()`. `s2n_crl`s can be created from PEMs via `s2n_crl_new()` and `s2n_crl_load_pem()`, and then freed via `s2n_crl_free()`.
-The issuer hash of the CRL can be obtained with `s2n_crl_get_issuer_hash()`.
-This issuer hash of a certificate will match the issuer hash of its CRL.

-Calling `s2n_crl_lookup_set` will add the provided CRL to the list of CRLs that will be used to verify the certificate chain.
-Received certificates can also be ignored from the callback, via `s2n_crl_lookup_ignore`.
-When a certificate is ignored from the callback, no CRL is added to this list.
-If a certificate in the chain of trust cannot find a corresponding CRL in this list, the handshake will fail with a `S2N_ERR_CRL_LOOKUP_FAILED` error.
+Applications must retrieve all CRLs for known certificates externally from s2n-tls.
+Applications should load the desired CRLs into memory, either in advance or in the callback, by creating `s2n_crl`s via `s2n_crl_new()`, and adding the obtained CRL data via `s2n_crl_load_pem()`.
+The `s2n_crl` should be freed via `s2n_crl_free()` when no longer needed.

+In the callback, call `s2n_crl_lookup_set()` to provide s2n-tls with a CRL to validate the certificate with.
+The application must implement a way to lookup the correct CRL for the given certificate.
+This lookup should use the certificate and CRL's issuer hashes, which will match.
+The certificate's issuer hash can be retrieved via `s2n_crl_lookup_get_cert_issuer_hash()`, and the CRL's issuer hash can be retrieved via `s2n_crl_get_issuer_hash()`.

-Some received certificates may be extraneous.
-Extraneous certificates are additional certificates that aren't ultimately included in the chain of trust used to validate the end-entity certificate.
-If such a certificate is ignored from the callback, the handshake will proceed with no error.
+Call `s2n_crl_lookup_ignore()` to ignore a specific certificate in the callback.
+Certificate validation will fail with a `S2N_ERR_CRL_LOOKUP_FAILED` error if the ignored certificate is necessary for the chain of trust.
+Some received certificates may be extraneous, in that they are additional certificates that aren't ultimately included in the chain of trust used to validate the end-entity certificate.
+If such a certificate is ignored from the callback, certificate validation will proceed with no error.

-By default, CRL timestamp validation is not performed.
-If a CRL returned from the CRL lookup callback is not yet active, or is expired, the CRL validation checks will continue and can succeed.
-If timestamp validation is desired, it should be performed in the CRL lookup callback with `s2n_crl_validate_active` and `s2n_crl_validate_not_expired`.
+By default, the CRL validation logic will not fail on CRLs that are not yet active, or are expired.
+Timestamp validation can optionally be performed in the CRL lookup callback by calling `s2n_crl_validate_active()` and `s2n_crl_validate_not_expired()`.

 ### Certificate Transparency